schienenersatzverkehr/byke/README.md

 # byke
-Toolbox for processing sensor data recorded with smartphones on a bicycle.
+Toolbox for processing sensor data recorded on a bicycle with smartphones.